-In accordance with CIRM's mission, the Agency is committed to helping develop promising stem cell-based technologies by partnering with world-class investigators.
-Therefore, prospective applicants may contact CIRM before applying with questions or to discuss their project's eligibility.
+In accordance with CIRM's mission, the Agency is committed to helping develop promising stem cell treatments by partnering with world-class investigators.
+Therefore, prospective applicants are encouraged to contact CIRM before applying with questions or to discuss their project's eligibility or scientific considerations.
 This is strongly advised for those applicants proposing a small molecule or biologic as the therapeutic candidate.